-Prepping your references can make all the difference in whether you get the job you want—or not.
-A positive reference check is a priority in the hiring decisions of many employers.
+Prepping your references can make all the difference in whether you get the job you want — or not.
+A positive reference check, especially with a former manager or supervisor, is a priority in the hiring decisions of many employers.
 A reference check is their only opportunity to receive, hopefully frank, direct feedback about you and your history of job performance.

 How to Properly Prepare Your References